Mikkel-ao/Torsdagsopgaver-2-functions-and-objects/README.md

  - 1.a Create a sketch and name it Task1.
 Write a void setup()-function in the sketch.

- - 1.b Write a function that prints an empty line and call it from setup();
+ - 1.b Write a function that prints "Hello from the function" and call it from setup();

  - 1.c Write a function that receives a String as a parameter and prints it.
     Call this function from setup()